 What is coordination in an Organization?

 When multiple employees, teams, and departments work together in an organization, coordination is what binds them together in a harmonious manner.
 As tasks and activities are carried out at multiple levels, coordination ensures that the organization behaves like an organism that is in perfect synchronicity.
-This orderly effort not only binds the different departments together, but it also leads to the efficient achievement of shared goals of the organization.
+This orderly effort not only binds the different departments together, but it also leads to the efficient achievement of shared goals of the organization (More about how to organize work in different departments is here).

 How can organizations improve coordination?